Methodologies

 Time-of-day chart

-The time-of-day chart groups population snapshots by hour in Central time.-30 Day compares today with the average hourly pattern from the last 30 days.-3 Month compares today with the average hourly pattern from the last 3 months.-Day of Week compares today with the same weekday over the last 30 days or 3 months.
+The time-of-day chart groups population snapshots by hour in Central time.
+Four comparisons can be selected above the chart.-30 Day compares today with the average hourly pattern from the last 30 days.-3 Month compares today with the average hourly pattern from the last 3 months.-Day of Week (1M) compares today with the same weekday over the last 30 days.-Day of Week (3M) compares today with the same weekday over the last 3 months.

 Historical data

-The trends page shows RS3 and OSRS population history separately across comparable days, months, and years.
-It shows year-over-year movement, long-term direction, recent highs and lows, and RS3 hiscores activity.
+The trends page shows RS3 and OSRS population history separately across comparable days, weeks, months, and years.
+It shows year-over-year movement, directionality, highs and lows, and RS3 hiscores counts.

 Year-over-year views

-Year-over-year views compare like periods across years.-Daily compares the same calendar dates across years.-Day of Week compares the same weekday across years, such as Monday to Monday.-Monthly compares monthly averages across years.
+Year-over-year views compare like periods across years.-Daily compares the same calendar dates across years.-Day of Week compares the same weekday across years, such as Monday to Monday of the same week.-Weekly compares ISO-week averages across years, such as Week 20 with Week 20.-Monthly compares monthly averages across years.

 Trendlines